robsann/NetworkSecurityWithSnort/README.md

 - **Port Scanning:** Port scanning is a technique used by network administrators and hackers to discover open ports on a computer or network device.
 It involves sending data packets to a range of ports on a target system to identify which ports are active and can establish a connection, providing crucial information about potential vulnerabilities and the services running on the target.

 ### Attacks Description
 - **SQL injection:** SQL injection is a common cyber attack where malicious code is inserted into SQL statements, allowing attackers to gain unauthorized access to a database.
 By manipulating input fields on a website, hackers can exploit vulnerabilities in poorly sanitized SQL queries.
 This can lead to unauthorized viewing, modification, or deletion of data, posing a significant security risk to websites and applications that use SQL databases.
-To prevent SQL injection, input validation and parameterized queries are essential security measures.
+To prevent SQL injection, input validation, and parameterized queries are essential security measures.
 - **Backdoor:** Backdoor attacks refer to unauthorized and hidden access points in a computer system or software application.
 Cybercriminals exploit these vulnerabilities to gain access, control, and manipulate the system without the user's knowledge.
 Backdoors can be intentionally created by developers for troubleshooting, but if misused or discovered by malicious actors, they pose significant security risks, allowing attackers to steal sensitive data, disrupt services, or install malware without detection.
 Protecting against backdoor attacks involves robust cybersecurity measures and regular system audits to identify and eliminate potential vulnerabilities.
 - **Rogue DHCP:** Rogue DHCP (Dynamic Host Configuration Protocol) attacks occur when a malicious actor sets up a rogue DHCP server on a network without authorization.
 This server then assigns IP addresses and network configuration settings to unsuspecting devices, diverting traffic through the attacker's system.
 This can lead to various security risks, including interception of sensitive data, man-in-the-middle attacks, and network disruptions.
 Rogue DHCP attacks exploit the trust that devices place in DHCP servers, allowing attackers to gain unauthorized access to network traffic and compromise the integrity of the network.
 Protecting against such attacks involves implementing network security measures, such as DHCP snooping and port security, to detect and prevent rogue DHCP servers from operating on the network.
 - **Rogue Routing:** Rogue Routing attacks, also known as route hijacking or BGP hijacking, occur when a malicious actor announces fake routing information on the internet.
 This misinformation deceives routers into diverting traffic through unauthorized paths.
 Attackers can intercept sensitive data, manipulate traffic, or disrupt services.
 These attacks exploit vulnerabilities in the Border Gateway Protocol (BGP), a protocol used for routing data between different networks.
 To mitigate Rogue Routing attacks, securing BGP configurations and implementing cryptographic solutions like Resource Public Key Infrastructure (RPKI) are essential.